 Talk with your family and decide who will have the main responsibility for communicating with the funeral home and funeral director.
 Having a designated family representative in charge will help reduce stress and make the process easier for everyone involved.

 4. How will the deceased’s remains be cared for?

-The decision between burial and cremation is often influenced by factors like religious beliefs, family traditions, budget, timing and personal preferences.
+The decision is often influenced by factors like religious beliefs, family traditions, budget, timing and personal preferences.
 You’ll also need to consider casket or urn options, memorial items (such as headstones or online memorials) and where you envision the final resting place for the remains.
 Your funeral director can explain all of your options and help you choose what’s best for your family and your loved one.

 5. What type of ceremony will be held?

 Funeral services, memorial services and celebrations of life are an important part of honoring a loved one.
 There are a variety of options ranging from traditional to unconventional, which means the ceremony can be as unique as your loved one.
 Your funeral director is there to offer advice, ideas and recommendations so don’t be afraid to use him or her as a resource!
 Talk with your family members about what will be most meaningful for them and what the deceased would have wanted.

 We Can Help